-During work session meetings, each Councilmember shall have two (2) opportunities to speak on an agenda item that is not on consent agenda, limited to five (5) minutes each.
+During work session meetings, each Councilmember shall have two (2) opportunities to speak on an agenda item, limited to five (5) minutes each.
 All Councilmembers will be permitted a third opportunity to speak if approved by a majority vote of the City Council.
-During work session meetings, each Councilmember shall have one (1) opportunity to speak on consent agenda items for three (3) minutes.
 During regular or special meetings, each Councilmember shall have three (3) opportunities to speak on an agenda item, limited to three (3) minutes each.
 Responding to a request for clarification from another Councilmember or staff responses will not be included in the time allotments.